-Dr. Milligan gently fell asleep in Jesus on Thursday, May 7, 1885, at 8 P.M., while in the overland train, soon after it passed from Utah into the wilds of Wyoming Territory.
-The body was carried on the same train twelve hours to Cheyenne, where it was embalmed and coffined, and thence, remaining in Omaha over Sabbath, it was brought on to Pittsburgh, arriving on Wednesday, May, 13.
-The next day, from an early hour, the body lay in the Eighth Street Church to give to friends an opportunity to look on the loved face. thronged the building, and, among the rest, many Before the body had arrived, a colored people. colored woman came to learn about the funeral of the "good minister, who was the colored people's friend," affectionately kissed his portrait which had been placed in the pulpit, and going away, informed her friends, who came to weep over the remains of the honored advocate of the rights of their race.
+Dr. Milligan gently fell asleep in Jesus on Thursday, May 7, 1885, at 8 P. M., while in the overland train, soon after it passed from Utah into the wilds of Wyoming Territory.
+The body was carried on the same train twelve hours to Cheyenne, where it was embalmed and coffined, and thence, remaining in Omaha over Sabbath, it was brought on to Pittsburgh, arriving on Wednesday, May 13.
+The next day, from an early hour, the body lay in the Eighth Street Church to give to friends an opportunity to look on the loved face.
+Crowds thronged the building, and, among the rest, many colored people.
+Before the body had arrived, a colored woman came to learn about the funeral of the "good minister, who was the colored people's friend," affectionately kissed his portrait which had been placed in the pulpit, and, going away, informed her friends, who came to weep over the remains of the honored advocate of the rights of their race.

-An immense concourse filled the church and overflowed into the street during the funeral ser-These were conducted by the Rev. Dr. McAllister, of Geneva College, at Beaver Falls.
+An immense concourse filled the church and overflowed into the street during the funeral services.
+These were conducted by the Rev. Dr. McAllister, of Geneva College at Beaver Falls.
 Prof. D. B. Willson, of the R. P. Theological Seminary, offered prayer.
 President George, of Geneva College, read the Scriptures.
-Dr. M'Allister made the principal address, and was followed with brief addresses by Dr. J. T. Cooper, of the U. P. Theological Seminary; Rev. W. C. Burchard, a Presbyterian pastor near Dr. Milligan's late residence; Prof. W. P. Johnston, of Geneva College; and the Rev. N. R. Johnston, of San Francisco, who had accompanied his friend and the remains in their sad journey.
-Prof. T. Sproull, D. D., of the R. P. Theological Seminary, closed with the procession of benediction.
-A long sorrowing people followed the remains to Bellevue Cemetery, where in life he had selected his place of burial.
+Dr. McAllister made the principal address, and was followed with brief addresses by Dr. J. T. Cooper, of the U. P. Theological Seminary; Rev. W. C. Burchard, a Presbyterian pastor near Dr. Milligan's late residence; Prof. W. P. Johnston, of Geneva College; and the Rev. N. R. Johnston, of San Francisco, who had accompanied his friend and the remains in their sad journey.
+Prof. T. Sproull, D. D., of the R. P. Theological Seminary, closed with the benediction.
+A long procession of sorrowing people followed the remains to Bellevue Cemetery, where in life he had selected his place of burial.
 By request of the Pittsburgh congregation, Prof. J. R. W. Sloane, D. D., preached a memorial discourse in their church, on Sabbath evening, September 20, 1885.
-Through the favor of the authors we have the following reports of the addresses and discourse, furnished by request:
+Owing to severe indisposition Dr. Cooper was unable to furnish a copy of his address; but through the favor of the authors we have the following reports of other addresses and of the discourse, furnished by request.